-Speaking in Tongues is the New Testament phenomena where a person speaks in a language that is unknown to him.
+Speaking in Tongues is the New Testament phenomenon where a person speaks in a language that is unknown to him.
 This language is either the language of angels or other earthly languages (1 Corinthians 13:1).
-Given below are four applications of speaking in tongues.
+Tongues are important as initial physical evidence of the baptism in the Holy Spirit as well as a gift of the Spirit.
+This is why I have discussed the doctrine of tongues here as well.
+Today I wish to present the four-fold application of speaking in tongues.

 The one who speaks in a tongue builds himself up, but the one who prophesies builds up the church.
 (1 Corinthians 14:4)

-That is, the truths which are communicated to him by the Spirit, and which he utters in an unknown language, may be valuable, and may be the means of strengthening his faith, and building him up in the hopes of the gospel.
+That is, the truths that are communicated to him by the Spirit, and which he utters in an unknown language, may be valuable, and maybe the means of strengthening his faith, and building him up in the hopes of the gospel.
 (Source: Barnes’ Notes on the Whole Bible)

 both Jews and proselytes, Cretans and Arabs – we hear them speaking in our own languages about the great deeds God has done!
 (Acts 2:11)